To the casual observer, deciding to take your company public may be as eyebrow raising a move as streaking at a national sporting event.

 Although there may be cash on the balance sheets and you won’t have to do the rounds trying to get institutional investors on board, the responsibility and cost of being a public entity should not be underestimated.
 Prince warns: ‘Just because you’re getting your hands on the shell company’s cash, and not raising funds and persuading new investors to back you, it doesn’t mean you should forget the marketing.

 ‘Be sure to test the water and talk to institutions about your business proposition.
 Although they’re not necessarily investing with you straight off, they will likely track you and may invest in due course.
-If you’re just looking for the single shot of cash, minus the £500,000 or so of costs of joining AIM, you should remember that you’ll be subject to an increased level of public scrutiny and your share price may well plummet.
-You’re just as much obliged to play by the rules of the public markets, such as talking to investors, if you want to raise cash again in the future.’
+If you’re just looking for the single shot of cash, minus the £500,000 or so of costs of joining AIM, you should remember that you will be subject to an increased level of public scrutiny and your share price may well plummet.
+You are just as much obliged to play by the rules of the public markets, such as talking to investors, if you want to raise cash again in the future.’

 Mixed bag